fkarg/AntWorld/README.md

 Nearly all the variables can be changed by the user.

-Project done with Clion, Code::Blocks and Sublime Text, written in C++
+Project done with Clion and Sublime Text, written in C++

 Used librarys: SFML, TinyXML2, TGUI (GUI for SFML)

 currently really needed:
 master: SFML, TGUI
-old_graphics: SFML
+all other current branches: same as master